 In my early career, I worked in a hospital setting helping people with diabetes who had already run into complications - in effect fighting fires.
-Since then, my association with diabetes has typically been carrying out routine treatments. testing their diabetic foot status, warning them of their risk and giving them advice on how to prevent the initial sparks of problems which can so quickly become full blown fires.
-My life took a turn when about 10 years ago I was diagnosed with type 2: I soon became aware of how difficult diabetes is to manage and of the problems that people face once diagnosed.
+Since then, my association with diabetes has typically been carrying out routine treatments, testing their diabetic foot status, warning them of their risk and giving them advice on how to prevent the initial sparks of problems which can so quickly become full blown fires.
+My life took a turn when about 10 years ago I was diagnosed with type 2; I soon became aware of how difficult diabetes is to manage and of the problems that people face once diagnosed.

 Then, with no warning, my eleven year old daughter was diagnosed with type 1 (after a holiday where she was tired, thirsty and getting up in the night to go to the loo a lot).
 This really rocked the family and me personally.
-The ody in the world has a lower limb am because of diabetes.
-Did you know, 85% could have been avoided by Diabetes
+The magnitude of the potential problems my daughter and myself could face was highlighted by my realisation of the shocking and unacceptable fact that one person every 20 seconds is having a lower limb amputation and that 85% could be avoided.